Gates Foundation announces partnership with United Arab Emirates

 PHOTO

-DUBAI, UAE: -/African Media Agency (AMA)/- The Bill & Melinda Gates Foundation today joined the United Arab Emirates (UAE) to accelerate the development of innovations that will help smallholder farmers in sub-Saharan Africa and South Asia build resilience and adapt to climate change.
+DUBAI, UAE/PRNewswire/ -- The Bill & Melinda Gates Foundation today joined the United Arab Emirates (UAE) to accelerate the development of innovations that will help smallholder farmers in sub-Saharan Africa and South Asia build resilience and adapt to climate change.
 Together, they made new commitments totalling US $200 million in response to immediate and long-term threats to food security and nutrition caused by climate change.

 The announcement was delivered at the World Climate Action Summit by foundation Co-Chair Bill Gates, who was joined by H.E.
 Mariam bint Mohammed Saeed Hareb Almheiri, minister of climate change and environment of the UAE.
 Gates also called on global leaders to elevate agriculture as a focus of global climate finance initiatives and support the global agriculture research network, CGIAR.